What If Companies Managed Time as Carefully as They Manage Money?

 Every company measures money in detail, but how much do we track and value time?
 Untracked work hours are costing businesses billions of dollars per day.
 In this 5-minute read, you’ll find out why time is an even more valuable asset than money – and how to make every minute count.

-Financial capital is relatively abundant and cheap.
-The after-tax cost of borrowing money is at or near inflation for many companies, making the cost of borrowing close to zero.
-At the same time, money is the most carefully managed asset of every company.
-Executives spend a lot of time and effort in managing the balance sheet, despite the fact that it doesn’t represent their company’s scarcest resource – time.
+Money is the most carefully managed asset of every company.
+Executives spend a lot of time and effort in managing the balance sheet, despite this not covering their company’s scarcest resource – time.
 Why?
 In part, it’s because we value and reward proper management of financial capital.
 And we measure it.
 But today’s great CEOs need to be equally great at measuring, managing and allocating time.

 Time is a resource